rothos/protocol_1/index.md

 1. _Philosophical Investigations_, Wittgenstein
 1. _Meditation for the Love of It_, Kempton
 1. <https://vividness.live/2015/11/27/emptiness-form-and-dzogchen-ethics/> last accessed: 20200413
+1. Maté, Gabor. _Scattered minds: The origins and healing of attention deficit disorder._ Vintage Canada, 2011.

 <div style='margin-top: 10em'></div>